Lyngdorf TDAI 3400

 In addition, while the Lyngdorf is mounted about 18 inches directly below the TV on the same stand and is in open air, its Wi-Fi reception seems marginal, leading to more than occasional audio streaming dropouts.

 I have for now solved this problem by installing this TP Link unit.
-I mounted this unit across the room in front of the room's doorway and in that location, combined with the undoubtedly superior multiple external antennas of this unit, pull in Wi-Fi download and upload speeds of 200+ mbps from the 5 GHz band.
+I mounted this unit across the room in front of the room's doorway (it is the white device on the lower shelf of the small lamp table in one of the pictures in the prior post) and in that location, combined with the undoubtedly superior multiple external antennas of this unit, I get Wi-Fi download and upload speeds of 200+ mbps from the 5 GHz band.
 I connected the TP Link in its "Range Extender Mode."
 This, like its "Client Mode," allows connecting a device to the TP Link output via ethernet.
 That solves the 3400's connectivity problem nicely.

-However, in addition, this "Range Extender Mode" allows you to connect other devices to the TP Link output via Wi-Fi.
+However, in addition, this "Range Extender Mode" allows me to connect other devices to the TP Link output via Wi-Fi.
 This mode basically acts as a repeater for my router's Wi-Fi signal.
-This works wonderfully well for the TV and iPad, giving me the 200+ mbps download and upload speeds to the Lyngdorf as well as the TV and iPad controller.
+This works wonderfully well for the TV and iPad controller, giving me the 200+ mbps download and upload speeds to the Lyngdorf as well as the TV and iPad controller.

 The ethernet wired connection is via a cheap 25-foot ethernet cable running around the periphery of the room.